-Goa’s Dabolim airport is the closest at 140 km away.
-Trains from Mangalore, Mumbai, Thiruvananthapuram, Veraval halt at Ankola, 20 km from Gokarna.
-KSTRTC buses come in from all of Karnataka’s major cities and it’s located just 10 kms off the NH 17.
+Goa’s Dabolim airport is the closest at 140 kms away.
+Trains from Mangalore, Mumbai, Thiruvananthapuram, Veraval halt at Ankola, 20 kms from Gokarna.
+KSRTC buses come in from all of Karnataka’s major cities and it’s located just 10 kms off the NH 17.

 KASHISHVISHWANATH BEACH – MANDVI